telefonicaid/fiware-orion/doc/manuals/user/service_path.md

 -   Entities belongs to one (and only one) scope.

--   Fiware-ServicePath
-    header is included in NGSI10 notifyContext requests sent by Orion.
+-   Fiware-ServicePath header is included in notification requests sent by Orion.

 -   The scopes entities can be combined orthogonally with the [multi-service/multi-tenant